socketsupply/nat-traversal-spec/SPEC.md

       - If `currentTime` - `lastPongReceived` > `keepalive` * `3`, the peer is Missing
       - If `currentTime` - `lastPongReceived` > `keepalive` * `1.5`, the peer is Inactive
       - Otherwise the peer is considered Active
-    - if there is an interface change, the NAT type is re-evaluated and the function returns
+    - IF there is an interface change, the NAT type is re-evaluated and the function returns
-    - if the time ellapsed is greater than a single cycle of the interval, a wakeup event is emitted
+    - IF the time ellapsed is greater than a single cycle of the interval, a wakeup event is emitted
-    - if the `Nat` type has become unknown the NAT type is re-evaluated
+    - IF the `Nat` type has become unknown the NAT type is re-evaluated

 ### NAT Evaluation